Student Services (Dean's Office)

 Attendance is vital to student success.
-When students are absent, they miss important content and class discussion that no amount of personal study can make up.
-Please try to schedule medical appointments and family vacations when school is not is session.
+When students are absent, they miss important content and class discussion that no amount of personal study can make up for.
+Please try to schedule medical appointments and family vacations when school is not in session.

 We’ve built our discipline policy on the concepts of mutual respect and Christ-like lifestyle choices.
 Students not adhering to our policies and procedures (including dress code and attendance) will be subject to disciplinary action.
 We weigh and measure the discipline according to the behavior and circumstances of the event in question.
 Consequences of minor infractions might include after-school detention and/or Saturday school and school-wide chores.
 Repeated or major offenses may result in disciplinary probation (loss of privilege) and suspension.

 Our dress code gives students the freedom to focus on academic and personal achievement rather than social standing.
 It includes white polo shirts with our logo embroidered on the front and black pants or BMC plaid skort.
 Families must purchase student uniforms through our approved vendor, Risse Brothers Uniforms.
 Students wear dress uniforms during liturgy and other designated events.

 Parent permission forms must be completed and returned to the appropriate teacher at least 48 hours before a scheduled field trip.
 Field trips are part of the official school day at BMC, and as such are subject to the same rules and regulations including dress code, volunteer requirements, and attendance.

 Parking is a privilege at BMC and reserved for officially registered vehicles only.
 To register your vehicle, visit the Student Services office and purchase a parking sticker.
 Stickers must be displayed in the student vehicle at all times.
 When you come to register, bring your driver’s license, a valid vehicle registration, and proof of current insurance.
 Seniors have first priority for our student-reserved parking spaces, followed by juniors.